QuRyu/Reading-List/List.md

 It was after the introduction of overloading by Phil Wadler that Rank-N types, GADTs, and other researches were conducted and implemented in Haskell.

 The principle of no side effects was a compromise to lazy evaluation, for the order of execution is rather arbitrary and fucntions like *print* may or may not work.

+17. Comprehending Monads

+The conversion between comprehension structure that follows certians laws and monads.
+This paper uses `join`,`unit` and `map` to define monads.

+Section 4, *Manipulating State*, will result in type errors if compiled, probably.